Indian Coffee House: Karnataka

 The 50-year-old Indian Coffee House at M. G. Road in Bangalore closed on 5 April 2009, after the Indian Coffee Workers' Cooperative Society Limited lost a legal battle with the owner of the building to continue in the premises.
 It has been reopened on Church Street, less than a hundred metres away.
 Another is at Koramangala opposite to Jyoti Nivas College However, this belongs to the Jabalpur co-operative society.
 Four branches of Indian Coffee House are operating at Christ University's Main Campus on Hosur Road, Bannerghatta road and at Kengeri Campus.

 Rajasthan

-There are 2 branches in Jaipur: M.I.
+There are two branches in Jaipur: M.I.
 Road and Jawahar Kala Kendra.

+Delhi

+Delhi has three branches, namely in Kamla Nagar, Supreme court and Connaught Place.